nourm1/Muhalhal_Nour_Leap/README.md

 09/2019 – 06/2020
 - Creating website layout, testing, and improving process flows using Kentico CMS, HTML, and CSS to increase user engagement with site
 - Collaborate with external teams to implement SEO strategies and competitive analysis resulting in a successful campaign increasing website traffic by 10%
+- Responsible for monthly analytics reporting meeting with internal and external teams regarding user growth
 - Conduct focus groups with stakeholders to ensure users experience and accessibility with website translating into simplifying our online reservation tool

 **Skills**: Utilized Kentico Content Management System to design our front-end website using HTML and CSS.
 Learned about Search Engine Optimization through Google Analytics and tracked site usage.